Mohamed-Javeed/SCT_ML_1/README.md

 ### Data Loading and Preprocessing:

-Loaded the dataset from https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data and Performed necessary preprocessing steps such as handling missing values, feature engineering, and normalization.
+Loaded the dataset from https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data and performed necessary preprocessing steps such as handling missing values, feature engineering, and normalization.
 ### Exploratory Data Analysis (EDA):

 Analyzed the dataset to understand key trends, distributions, and relationships between features.